safespring/docs/content/service/sto4_storage.md

 A complete incident report is beeing prepared, and will be published later.

+## Update 2021-06-28
+We keep on doing progress with the restore process.
+As it looks now we will be able to start automated restores later this week.
+We will be able to focus our efforts on specifik buckets where the primary storage bucket for the Nextcloud installation in sto4 has the highest priority.

+We have also enforced bucket quotas on 5 million objects per bucket in sto3 which will prevent this problem from happening there.

 ## Update 2021-06-26

 Yesterday we calculated quotas for sto3, we have controlled all existing